Giants vs. Cardinals Player Props Betting Odds

-Bookmakers have set player props for LaMonte Wade Jr, Paul Goldschmidt and others when the San Francisco Giants visit the St. Louis Cardinals at Busch Stadium on Monday at 7:45 PM ET.
+Bookmakers have listed player props for Paul Goldschmidt, LaMonte Wade Jr and others when the St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Tuesday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!